-The guidance aims to help managers and staff to prevent the spread of infection by advising which illnesses and symptoms staff should report and what managers should do in response.
+Guidance to help managers and staff prevent the spread of infection by advising which illnesses and symptoms staff should report and what managers should do in response.

 A summary of the guidance:

-In some cases, different action is required, as explained in section 9 of the guidance.
+Different action is required in some cases, as explained in section 9 of the guidance.

 In addition, all staff who handle food and who work around open food must always: